junglesta/wherenodoctor/_posts/2016-01-01-12-prevention-how-to-avoid-many-sicknesses.md

 Vaccines protect against many dangerous diseases.
 Each country has a schedule of vaccinations, usually given for free.
 It is better to take your children to the nearest health center to be vaccinated while they are healthy than to take them for treatment when they are sick or dying.
 The most important vaccines are:

-1. DPT, for diphtheria, whooping cough (pertussis), and tetanus.
+1. **DPT**, for diphtheria, whooping cough (pertussis), and tetanus.
 A child needs 4 or 5 injections usually given at 2 months, 4 months, 6 months, and 18 months old.
 Sometimes one more injection is given between 4 and 6 years old.

-2. POLIO (infantile paralysis).
+2. **POLIO** (infantile paralysis).
 The child needs drops in the mouth or an injection 4 or 5 times.
 In some countries the first vaccination is given at birth and the other 3 doses are given at the same time as the DPT injections.
 In other countries, the first 3 doses are given at the same time as the DPT injections, the fourth dose is given between 12 and 18 months of age, and a fifth dose is given when the child is 4 years old.
 In a family where someone has HIV, do not use drops, use injections only.

-3. BCG, for tuberculosis.
+3. **BCG**, for tuberculosis.
 A single injection is given under the skin of the left arm.
 Children can be vaccinated at birth or anytime afterwards.
 If any member of the household has tuberculosis, it is important to vaccinate babies in the first few weeks or months after birth.
 The vaccine makes a sore and leaves a scar.

-4. MEASLES.
+4. **MEASLES**.
 A child needs 1 injection given no younger than 9 months of age, and often a second injection at 15 months or older.
 In many countries a ‘3 in 1’ vaccine called MMR is given for measles, mumps, and rubella (German measles).
 One injection is given between 12 and 15 months old, and a second is given between 4 and 6 years of age.
 Do not give measles vaccinations to a child with HIV.

-5. HepB (Hepatitis B).
+5. **HepB** (Hepatitis B).
 This vaccine is given in a series of 3 injections, at the same time as DPT injections.
 In some countries the first HepB is given at birth, the second at 2 months old, and the third at 6 months old.
 Make sure there are at least 4 weeks between the first and second injection, and 8 weeks between the second and third.

-6. Hib (for Haemophilus influenza type b, which is a germ that causes meningitis and pneumonia in young children).
+6. **Hib** (for Haemophilus influenza type b, which is a germ that causes meningitis and pneumonia in young children).
 Generally this vaccine is given in a series of 3 injections together with the first 3 DPT injections.

-7. Td or TT (Tetanus toxoid), for tetanus (lockjaw) for adults and children over 12 years old.
+7. **Td** or **TT** (Tetanus toxoid), for tetanus (lockjaw) for adults and children over 12 years old.
 Throughout the world, tetanus vaccination is recommended with 1 injection every 10 years.
 In some countries a Td injection is given between 9 and 11 years of age (5 years after the last DPT vaccination), and then every 10 years.
 Pregnant women should be vaccinated during each pregnancy so that their babies will be protected against tetanus of the newborn (see [page 182](#page-182) and [page 250](#page-250)).

-8. Rotavirus.
+8. **Rotavirus**.
 Give the oral vaccine 2 or 3 times (depending on the manufacturer) at 2 months, 4 months, and (if needed) 6 months old.
 It prevents this diarrhea disease, a leading cause of death for young children.

 Vaccines for measles, polio, and tuberculosis must be kept frozen or very cold (under 8° C).
 The vaccines for Hepatitis B, tetanus, and the DPT must be kept very cold (under 8° C) but never frozen.